baracudaz/fenix_tft/README.md

 ### How to acquire tokens

 To use this integration, you need your FENIX cloud API `access_token` and `refresh_token`.
-You can obtain these by logging into the official FENIX mobile app and extracting tokens from network traffic (for example, using browser developer tools or a proxy tool like mitmproxy or Charles Proxy).
+You can obtain these by logging into the official FENIX mobile app and extracting tokens from network traffic (for example, using browser developer tools or a proxy tool like mitmproxy, Charles Proxy, Proxyman, etc).

 ### Installation

+#### Manual installation

 1. Clone this repository into your Home Assistant `custom_components` folder:
     ```bash